Medically reviewed by Dr. Irish on April 28th, 2023

 Weakness in dogs with MMM can occur due to lack of food and water.

-Third Eye Protrusion
+12. Third Eye Protrusion

-Sometimes the swelling in and around the eyes can cause the third-eye to protrude.
+Sometimes the swelling in and around the eyes can cause the third eye to protrude.

 Inflammation around the eyes can cause blood vessels to burst causing red eyes.

-If you have one of the more susceptible breeds to masticatory muscle myositis, be alert for sudden pain in the jaw, unusual appetite changes, and signs of pain in dogs.
+Pet owners should be alert for sudden pain in the jaw, unusual appetite changes, and signs of pain in dogs.

 Although the exact cause is unknown there are a few theories as to what might trigger it.
 Some of these things include environmental toxins, possible vaccination side-effects, and genetics.

 The sooner treatment is received, the better chance of a full recovery.

 Pain in the jaw can be caused by dental disease, injury, or any number of other things.
 Whatever the outcome, it’s vitally important to get your dog to a veterinarian for any of the above signs and symptoms.

 I want to thank you for taking the time to read this post.
 Please take a second to share.